itsriodejaneiro/mudamos-web/README.md

  3 - Go to `http://localhost:1080/`

 ### Environment variables

+  - 'USER_SYNC_QUEUE': Name of the sqs queue used for the user synchronization with the mobile platform
   - 'PETITION_PDF_GENERATION_QUEUE': Name of the sqs queue used for the generation of the PDFs of the petitions
   - 'PETITION_PDF_GENERATION_QUEUE_PRIORITY': The priority of the sqs queue for the generation of the PDFs of the petitions
   - 'PETITION_PDF_BUCKET': Name of the bucket where the petition's pdfs are stored